ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/edi-tool.md

     $ bal run -- write
     ```

-    Below is the EDI document generated as the output of the above Ballerina code that can be parsed using the above schema.
+    Below is the EDI document generated as the output of the Ballerina code that can be parsed using the provided schema.

     ```
     EDI message: